Boolean functions: noise stability, non-interactive correlation distillation, and mutual information: Main results

 Therefore, we have

 which is maximized by the dictator function.
 Similarly, we have

 Therefore, the dictator function is still the best strategy in the three-player case.
-This recovers Theorem 1.3 of Mossel and O'Donnell \cite{MOD05}.
-However, we do not know if the dictator function also maximizes the third moment $\E(T_\epsilon f)^3$ among balanced Boolean functions.
+This recovers Theorem 1.3 in \cite{MOD05}.
+We do not know if the dictator function also maximizes $\E(T_\epsilon f)^3$ among balanced Boolean functions.